nschlia/ffmpegfs/README.md

 **To switch to the branch for version 2, git clone and do "git checkout release2.x".**

 * **Work on release 1.10 now in progress.**
+* Bugfix: Moved video deinterlace filtering before rescaling.
+Deinterlace does not work properly on rescaled videos, what a suprise.
+Especially caused strange results on Bluray sources, created blurred frames if downscaled from HD to SD (or lower) before deinterlacing.

 * See [NEWS](NEWS) for details.

 About